Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Introduction

 \section{Introduction}

-The rapid development of computational finance in the past decades has been initiated by the derivation of the Black-Scholes model for pricing European options \cite{BS}.
-Their assumptions on the stochastic process, followed by the stock price, are rather unrealistic and nowadays there are many generalizations of the basic Black-Scholes model, resulting in linear and nonlinear multidimensional problems.
-Hull and White \cite{HW} proposed a model for valuing an option with a stochastic volatility of the price of the underlying stock that constitutes an important two-dimensional extension to the celebrated, one-dimensional, Black-Scholes PDE.
-Since no closed-form analytical formulas have been derived for any but the simplest cases of multidimensional problems in mathematical finance computationally efficient and accurate numerical methods are needed for the general case of time- and path-dependent market parameters.
-Over the years, various numerical techniques have been developed \cite{CVBoro,Hout,SWHH1,IT,Kopriva}.
+There are nowadays many generalizations of the celebrated Black-Scholes model, resulting in linear and nonlinear degenerate backward parabolic problems.
+Hull and White \cite{HW} proposed a model for valuing an option with stochastic volatility of the price of the underlying asset that constitutes an important two-dimensional extension of the one-dimensional Black-Scholes partial differential equation (PDE) \cite{TR,WHD}.
+Since no closed-form analytical formulas have been derived for any but the simplistic cases of multidimensional problems in mathematical finance computationally efficient and accurate numerical methods are needed for the general case of time- and path-dependent market parameters.
+In the years, numerous numerical techniques have been developed \cite{CVBoro,HH,Hout,SWHH1,IT}.

-This paper is focused on the numerical solution of the Black-Scholes equation in stochastic volatility models.
-The features of this parabolic, two-dimensional convection-reaction-diffusion problem is the presence of a \emph{mixed spatial derivative term}, stemming from the correlation between the two underlying stochastic processes for the asset price and it's variance, and \emph{degeneration} of the parabolic equation on a part of the domain boundary.
-Existence of solutions to degenerate parabolic PDEs such as the Hull and White model does not follow from classical theory \cite{OR} and additional analysis is needed \cite{GV,SWHH2}.
+This paper focuses on the numerical solution of the Black-Scholes equation in stochastic volatility models.
+The features of this parabolic, two-dimensional convection-reaction-diffusion problem is the presence of a \emph{mixed spatial derivative term}, stemming from the correlation between the two underlying stochastic processes for the asset price and its variance, and the \emph{degeneracy} of the parabolic problem on a part of the domain boundary.
+Well-posedness of degenerate parabolic PDEs such as the Hull and White model does not follow from classical theory and additional analysis is needed \cite{GV,OR}.

-Semi-discretization in space of such PDEs by finite-difference schemes gives rise to large systems of stiff ODEs.
-Standard implicit one-stepping schemes are not suitable for the efficient numerical solution of these large systems and by this reason splitting methods are designed \cite{HundVer}.
+Semi-discretization in space of parabolic PDEs by finite difference schemes gives rise to large systems of stiff ODEs.
+The two-dimensional exponentially fitted finite volume element method, constructed by Huang et al. \cite{SWHH1}, successfully resolves the degeneracy issue of the PDE problem but fails to address the efficient time stepping of the resulting semi-discrete system.
+Indeed, the standard $\theta$-method is not practical for multidimensional problems and therefore various splitting methods are designed, cf. Hundsdorfer and Verwer \cite{HundVer}.